-- One notch for contractual subordination, since SCF is an investment-grade issuer; - One notch because they are regulatory capital instruments and we think authorities could force their write-down to absorb losses before SCF reaches the point of nonviability; and - One notch because we believe that ALAC support at the parent level would not be available to support SCF's hybrid instruments.
+- One notch for contractual subordination, since SCF is an investment-grade issuer; - · One notch because they are regulatory capital instruments and we think authorities could force their write-down to absorb losses before SCF reaches the point of nonviability; and - One notch because we believe that ALAC support at the parent level would not be available to support SCF's hybrid instruments.

-Similarly, our 'BBB+' rating on SCF's SNP instruments stands two notches below its ICR, incorporating one notch for contractual subordination and a further notch to reflect our belief that ALAC support at Santander would not be available to support SCF's SNP instruments.
+Similarly, our 'BBB+' rating on SCF's senior non-preferred (SNP) instruments stands two notches below its ICR, incorporating one notch for contractual subordination and a further notch to reflect our belief that additional loss-absorbing capacity (ALAC) support at Santander would not be available to support SCF's SNP instruments.